jia1217/vigenflow/README.md

 ## Getting Started

-Follow these steps to set up, build, and run the project on your local machine.
+Follow the steps below to set up, build, and run the project on your local machine.

+Before proceeding, please make sure that the AMD XDNA driver has been installed on your system.
+You can find more details in the [installation guide](https://github.com/Xilinx/mlir-aie).

 ### 📥 Download model weights via CLI
 The fastest way to download the full weight structure: